What is Human Trafficking?

 Trafficking in the uk

-In 2017, 3,805 potential victims from 116 different countries of origin were referred into the National Referral Mechanism.
-In reality, however, the extent of human trafficking in the UK is likely to be far greater than the NRM statistics would suggest.
-The Home Office has estimated in its Modern Slavery Strategy that there may be as many as 13,000 people held in slavery in the UK.
+In reality, the extent of human trafficking in the UK is likely to be far greater than the NRM statistics would suggest.
+The Home Office has estimated in its Modern Slavery Strategy that there may be as many as 13,000 people held in slavery in the UK, while the Walk Free Foundation’s Global Slavery Index estimates the language direct

 Exploitation in the UK takes a variety of forms, but most commonly forced labour, sexual exploitation, domestic servitude, and forced criminal activity.